SwiftGL/swiftgl.github.io/learn/01-hello-window.md

 If you have problems getting Swift to link GLFW or other Linux dependencies, you may need to edit `module.modulemap` in the CGLFW* package.
 The `link "something"` lines are equivalent to `-lsomething` from the command line.
 {: .alert .alert-warning}

-You can now build the program with `swift build`.
+You can now build the program with `swift build -Xcc -I/usr/local/include -Xlinker -L/usr/local/lib`.
+Change the paths if GLFW was installed somewhere else.
 It may take a couple minutes to fetch the dependencies and compile them for the first time.
 If you don't get any errors, you can run the program with `.build/debug/main`.

 {% include screen.html src="/images/01-hello-window.png" alt="Image of GLFW window output" %}

 If it's a very dull and boring green window, you did things right!
 If you didn't get the right image or you're confused as to how everything fits together, check the [full source code here](https://github.com/SwiftGL/examples/blob/master/01-getting-started/01-hello-window-1/main.swift).

-You can build and run with one command: `swift build && .build/debug/main` {: .alert .alert-info}
+You can build and run with one command.<br /> `swift build -Xcc -I/usr/local/include -Xlinker -L/usr/local/lib && .build/debug/main`
+{: .alert .alert-info}

 ## Input